 This parameter defines how single step (instruction step) is implemented.
-The alternate step mode (HWBP) is useful when stepping instructions that causes a TLB miss exception, it steps over exception processing.
+The alternate step modes (HWBP or SWBP) are useful when stepping instructions that causes a TLB miss exception.
+Not all targets allow to use all step modes.
+Some of them do not implement the EJTAG step mode others support only one hardware instruction breakpoint.

 JTAG This is the default mode.
-Single step is implemented by
+The step feature of the EJTAG